learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 Here it asks `flatironschool.com` for an HTML file called `index`.
 We'll explore this _much_ more in subsequent lessons!

-In return, the _server_ returns...HTML that's contained in the `index.html` file.
+In return, the _server_ returns...
+HTML that's contained in the `index.html` file.

 ## State What Type Of Content Defines What's Seen In Browsers